Explore more calculators

 Final Value = Initial Investment × (1 + r)t

 Compound interest is the key difference between slow growth and exponential growth.
-The longer your money stays invested, the more powerful compounding becomes.
+Starting early gives compounding more time to work.

 Unlike simple interest, which only applies to the original investment, compound interest continuously builds on previous gains.